quantummind/caltech_covid_19_modeling/data/international/README.md

 `aggregated_our_world_in_data.csv` collects all relevant data from Our World in Data (compiled by quantummind and thohoff).

 `countries_regional_codes.csv` gives a mapping between country names and their respective alpha and numeric country codes.
 Standard protocol is to use `alpha-3` as the key (i.e United States of America -> USA).
+Source: https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes.

 ## `covid`